For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 When I first started investing, I was a Grand Canyon river guide making just $4,000 a year.
 Yet, I was able to save and invest because I knew how to control my spending.
 Of course, that meant living in my VW bus and crashing at a Transcendental Meditation Center when it got too cold.

-You don’t have to take it that far, but if you want to stop wasting money and build real wealth, you need smarter spending habits.
+You don’t have to take it that far.
+But if you want to stop wasting money and build real wealth, you need smarter spending habits.
+You need a money mindset that makes sense for your life.

-Here are seven powerful strategies to help you spend money wisely, eliminate wasteful purchases, and start building real financial security in 2025.
+Here are seven powerful strategies to help you spend money wisely.
+We'll help you eliminate wasteful purchases and start building real financial security in 2025.

 1. Master the Art of Tracking Your Spending (Without Feeling Restricted)